dressupgeekout/va11halla-tools/README.md

   rudimentary console version of VA-11 Hall-A. It currently is not suitable to be a recreation of the game, since there's no logic handling nor anything else, really.

+## License

+The VA-11 Hall-A Tools are released under a permissive BSD-style license.
+Consult the `LICENSE` file for details.